 The noncustodial parent is expected to provide information on the Noncustodial PROFILE.
 If either parent has remarried, the stepparent's information must be included.

-Please note: The information below is not applicable to students in The Women's College or University College.
+Please note: The information below is not applicable to students in the Colorado Women's College or University College.

 Determining the Custodial Parent